 Research has shown that agricultural production is an important driver for the loss and degradation of wetlands (Watmough and Schmoll 2007; Peimer et al. 2017).
 The incentive to drain wetlands for agricultural production, mainly in developed countries, has been driven by factors such as the increased cost of field obstructions with the increasing size of agricultural equipment, and the decreased cost of wetland drainage with tools such as Global Positioning System (GPS) technology (Cortus et al. 2011; De Laporte 2014).
 In developing countries, increasing human population pressures and climate change (causing drier conditions) are also motivating land managers to convert wetlands to agricultural lands (Dixon and Wood 2003).
 However, few studies have focused on estimating wetland values on agricultural landscapes.
-A notable exception is Brander et al. (2013) who conducted a meta-analysis on ecosystem services provided by wetlands in agricultural landscapes with an emphasis on three regulating ecosystem services, namely flood control, water supply and nutrient recycling.
+A notable exception is Brander et al. (2013) who conducted a meta-analysis on ecosystem services provided by wetlands in agricultural landscapes with an emphasis on three regulating ecosystem services: flood control, water supply, and nutrient recycling.

-The main objectives of this study are to estimate wetland meta-regression value functions that identify the effects of the factors that drive the value of wetland regulating services and wetland provisioning services on agricultural landscapes, and to examine the potential for using the resulting value functions to guide the benefit transfer of wetland values in agricultural landscapes.
-Our study builds on the work of Brander et al. (2013) in two ways.
-First, we extend the three regulating ecosystem services studied in Brander et al. (2013) to include other wetland ecosystem regulating services (Morris & Camino, 2011).
-Second, we also conduct a meta-regression on provisioning wetland ecosystem service values (Morris & Camino, 2011).
-Since the ecosystem services, in the separate meta-regressions, will be comparable in the way they regulate environmental processes or provide goods and services to society, and do not overlap, we are able to avoid the commodity inconsistency problem.
+The main objectives of this study are, therefore, to estimate wetland meta-regression value functions for factors that drive the value of wetland regulating services and wetland provisioning services on agricultural landscapes, and to examine the potential for using these value functions to guide the benefit transfer of wetland values in agricultural landscapes.
+Our study builds on the work of Brander et al. (2013) by extending their three regulating ecosystem services studied to include other wetland ecosystem regulating services (Morris & Camino, 2011).
+We also conduct a meta-regression on provisioning wetland ecosystem service values (Morris & Camino, 2011).
+Since the ecosystem services in the separate meta-regressions will be comparable in the way they regulate environmental processes or provide goods and services to society, and do not overlap, we are able to avoid commodity inconsistency.
 Commodity inconsistency occurs when total ecosystem values in meta-regression analyses incorporate a broad range of wetland ecosystem services which often overlap and are difficult to compare due to their different impacts on society (Brander et al. 2013).
 Commodity inconsistency, which could cause biased meta-regression estimates and incorrect inferences or benefit transfers, has been a problem in previous wetland ecosystem value studies (Brander et al. 2013; Vedogbeton and Johnston, 2020).

 2. Methodology